HL7/davinci-ra/input/pagecontent/submit-data-to-payer.md

 <div class="bg-success" markdown="1">
-This page has been updated from Report Remediation to Submit Data to Payer based on ballot reconciliations.
+This page is being updated from Report Remediation to Submit Data to Payer based on ballot reconciliations.
+The main changes will include removing the Risk Adjustment Clinical Evaluation Evidence Task and using the [$ra.submit-data] operation and the [Risk Adjustment Data Exchange MeasureReport] for submitting clinical evaluation evidence to Payer.
 </div>

 ### Introduction and Background